StefanoFochesatto/VI-AMR/README.md

 ## Usage

 A first example compares 3 levels of refinement with UDO and VCES, using default parameters, on two obstacle problems.
 The sphere problem has a known exact solution while the spiral problem does not.
+First make sure that the firedrake virtual environment is active.
 In `examples/` do
 ```
 python3 spherespiral.py
 ```

-Then view the fields in `result_PROBLEM_METHOD.pvd` using [Paraview](FIXME LINK).
+View the output fields in `result_PROBLEM_METHOD.pvd` using [Paraview](https://www.paraview.org/).
 These files contain the obstacle `psi`, the solution `u`, and the gap `u - psi`.
 The `_sphere` files also contain the numerical error `|u - uexact|`.

-Clean up all `results...` files and subdirectories with
+Clean up all `results*` files and subdirectories with
 ```
 make clean
 ```